Having a good cleanser is essential even when it comes to having the most skincare routine.

-You start by figuring out your skin type and your skin concerns in order to have an idea of what you are looking for.
+You start by figuring out your skin type and your skin concerns to have an idea of what you are looking for.

 Next are the ingredients of the cleanser.
 You don’t want it to be too drying, but you still want it to be efficient in removing all that crap you don’t need on your skin.